mferlan/example.maven/README.md

 	Export-Package: de.atron.test.sample.consumer;version="1.0.0"
 	Import-Package: de.atron.test.sample.service;version="[1.0, 2)"

- Manifest will not be maintained by hand.
  According to OSGI Alliance, the manifest is a readable format but it was never intended to be human writable except for emergencies.
+This is something that OSGI Alliance approach differs from Eclipse community approach where they value MANIFEST-first development (MANIFEST.MF is maintained with source code, with help of UI editors).

 For maintaining MANIFEST.MF we will use maven plugin